MurpheyLab/trep/doc/ref/doptimizer.rst

 .. method:: DOptimizer.select_fallback_method(iteration, current_method)

-   When :meth:step finds a bad descent direction (e.g, positive cost derivative), this method is called to figure out what descent direction it should try next.
+   When :meth:`step` finds a bad descent direction (e.g, positive cost derivative), this method is called to figure out what descent direction it should try next.